Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Posterior Inference and Predictions

 \subsection{Prediction of Covariances}

-Now we consider the prediction of covariances.
-There are two types of prediction of particular interest.
-The first one, $\mC_{\bx|t_*}(\bx, \bx')|\mD$, evolves the spatial dependence among existing locations to other (future) times $t_*$.
-The second one, $\mC_{\bx|t}(\bx, \bx_*)|\mD$, extends the temporal evolution of spatial dependence to new (neighboring) locations $\bx_*$.
-The latter is also exclusive to the proposed fully nonparametric model.
-The semi-parametric methods of dynamic covariance modeling \citep{wilson11,fox15,lan17} with a covariance matrix (instead of a kernel) for the spatial dependence do not have this feature.
+Now we consider two types of prediction for covariances of particular interest.
+The first one, $\mC_{\bx|t_*}(\bx, \bx')|\mD$, evolves TESD among existing locations to other (future) time(s) $t_*$.
+The second one, $\mC_{\bx|t}(\bx, \bx_*)|\mD$, extends TESD to new (neighboring) location(s) $\bx_*$.
 Both predictions have practical meaning and useful applications.
 For example, the former could predict how the brain connection evolves during some memory process, or in the progression of brain degradation of Alzheimer's disease.
 With the latter we could extend our knowledge of climate change from observed regions to unobserved territories.

+Note, the prediction of TESD to new locations is exclusive to the proposed fully nonparametric model.
+The semi-parametric methods of dynamic covariance modeling \citep{wilson11,fox15,lan_2019} with a covariance matrix (instead of a kernel) for the spatial dependence do not have this feature because the discrete spatial size (the size of covariance matrix) has been fixed.